 Anyone who has acquired or derived U.S. citizenship, meaning received citizenship automatically through parents who were or became U.S. citizens, qualifies for a certificate of citizenship.
 This is different from the Naturalization Certificate that a green card holder receives after applying to become a U.S. citizen.

 In any of the situations described in these articles, when a child becomes a U.S. citizen through parents, it is an automatic process.
-They do not need to apply for their new status -- but may wish to apply for proof of that status, using Form N-600.
+They do not need to apply for their new status, but might wish to apply for proof of that status, using Form N-600.

 As you'll see in Part I of Form N-600, USCIS anticipated that some of the people filling out this form would be parents acting on behalf of a minor child (minor being under the age of 18).

 Read the instructions carefully for additional information on what documents to send in.
+You are not required to send copies of documents that were already part of the child’s green card application.
 Don't be confused about whose photos to send in.
-They should be photos of the child, because the photos will be used on the certificate itself.
+They should be photos of the child, because these will be used on the certificate itself.
 You must write the child's name and A-number (if the child has a U.S. green card) on the back of the photo.